-If technical changes have been requested, the revised version is sent to the IEC central office in Geneva for processing and a final draft international standard (FDIS) is published within 16 weeks.
+If technical changes have been requested, the revised version is sent to the IEC Secretariat in Geneva for processing and a final draft international standard (FDIS) is published within 16 weeks.

 The CDV of a technical specification (TS) is considered approved if 2/3 of all votes cast by P-members is in favour.
 A TS is generally published when there is a lack of sufficient technical consensus to achieve the status of an international standard.